 Mean Reversion Trading System

 Many traders who managed to design and implement a mean reversion system ‘correctly’ made a fortune.
-Fact is that financial markets move in patterns and especially in cycles.
+Fact is that financial markets move in cycles (see 8.6 year cycle – Princeton Economics).
 In simple words everything that goes up must come down and everything that goes down must come up.
 Nothing moves in one direction forever.
 When it comes to the markets we basically have two possible outcomes it’s either trending or the pattern will be defined as a trading range that reverts back to the mean.
 Our previous research that we did on opening range breakout systems already showed us that opening range breakouts define the trend for the rest of the day in about 30% of the time.
 Which means that out of 20 trading days we have 6 trending days without price reverting back to a mean.
 On the other hand we have 70% of the moves that will revert back to the mean several times a day.
 It’s important to note that the 70 % are referring to intraday price moves.
 This is something that should ring the alarm bells.
 70% of the time the market moves in cycles.
 Which means that range bound markets are definitely more common.

 The first step in building such a system is to define what mean reversion is.
 Mean reversion systems are looking for markets that are unusually high or low and will eventually return back to the mean.
 We want a system that looks at a particular market with a significant deviation from their average.
 The first step to come up with a good trading idea that we can test is to observe the price chart on different time frames.
 The next step is a quick statistical analysis of our data.